BackupTheBerlios/transcribo/README.txt

 feature allows the user to control the output at a very high level of granularity.

 Currently there are frontends for .. `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ and plain text.
-Additional frontends for formats such as LaTeX, OpenOffice, RTF and HTML would appear useful.
+Additional frontends for formats such as LaTeX, ODF, RTF, XML formats such as DocBook and HTML appear useful.

 Installation and usage
 =====================================